chngr/chngr.github.io/organization.md

 heading: Organization
 ---

+Currently, I am organizing with
+{% include person.html person=site.data.people.laura_pertusi %},
+{% include person.html person=site.data.people.mirko_mauri %},
+{% include person.html person=site.data.people.sarah_frei %}, and others,
+various happenings at the Junior Trimester Program in Algebraic Geometry at the Hausdorff Institute for Research in Mathematics.
+See [this page](/jtp-2023) for more information.

 I have organized seminars in the past; here is an archive of their webpages.

   * Fall 2018 ---